Create a tag

 Consent type in Piwik PRO

 Tip: No consent is required is the type you can use for tags that don’t collect data.
-For example, tags that add a popup or content, or tags that change the look of your site.
+For example, tags that add a popup or change your site’s look.

 8. Respect opt-out and DNT is turned on by default.
-Leave it as is, if you want to respect visitors who set Do-Not-Track in their browsers, or visitors who opt out of tracking using our opt-out form.
+Leave it as is if you want to respect visitors who’ve turned on the Do-Not-Track feature in their browsers or who’ve opted out of tracking using our opt-out form.

 Respect opt-out and DNT in Piwik PRO